Concreto Concert 2019

 Bachelor of Music Entrance Auditions

 Students may audition for either the Classical or Jazz track for their lessons in the BMus degree.
 This means you will be able to study classical or jazz, or a combination, in your lessons throughout your degree.
-Please scroll down to Audition Information for more information about the process
+If you would like to audition in a style of music that is not listed in the application, please apply and audition and we will consider you for the degree.
+Please scroll down to Audition Information for more information about the process.

 Theory requirements for all Music students